hoogenboom-group/Kievits-OSTEM-2023/README.md

 # Single beam optical STEM demonstration
 Arent Kievits, 05-05-2021

-This repository holds code and data for analysis of single beam optical scanning transmission electron microscopy (Optical STEM / OSTEM), a novel detection method for scanning electron microscopy.
-It serves as a place to manage the code and demonstrate the findings of the research via an easy to set up and interactive Jupyter notebook environment.
+This repository contains the code for analysis of the experimental data from the publication titled 'Optical STEM detection for scanning electron microscopy'.
+The results of the publication can be verified and visualized using Jupyter Notebooks.

 ### Installation